bnam2103/Whisper_Small_ASR_french/README.md

 This repository contains the training notebook of the Automatic Speech Recognition (ASR) model fine-tuned on French audio data.
 The model aims to provide accurate transcription of French speech into text.
 This repository includes the fine-tuned model and details for usage, along with example results.

-For more information, visit my [Hugging Face Profile](https://huggingface.co/nambn0321).
+For more information about the model, visit my [Hugging Face Profile](https://huggingface.co/nambn0321/ASR_french_3).

 ## Model Overview